If you or your partner snore excessively or wake up feeling fatigued and then drag through the rest of your day, you may have sleep apnea.

 The first line of treatment for severe sleep apnea is a CPAP machine that helps keep the airway open while you sleep.
 But many patients don’t use the CPAP as prescribed because they find it bulky, noisy, and uncomfortable to wear.

-However, sleep apnea treatment at our Phoenix dental office is a non-invasive approach that is appropriate for patients with mild sleep apnea or those who can’t tolerate the CPAP.
+However, sleep apnea treatment is a non-invasive approach that is appropriate for patients with mild sleep apnea or those who can’t tolerate the CPAP.

 What is Sleep Apnea?